bhisaac/5eFP/5eFP-SRD.md

 ## Difficulty Class (DC)

 The difficulty class (DC) describes the minimum number you need to roll on a check in order to consider it a success.
 Rolling the maximum result on a die ignores the DC and is considered an automatic success.
+Rolling the minimum result on a die ignores the DC and is considered an automatic failure.

 (See _Difficulty Class_ for more information.)